Royal London One-Day Cup. Somerset v Surrey. 5th May 2019. Taunton.

 That is within Gregory’s range.
 Off virtually every ball he and Bartlett began to push the ball into the gaps and take the singles.
 It was Bartlett who began the final assault.
 Surrey had resorted to Elgar’s occasional slow left arm.
 Bartlett pulled him and the ball flew high over midwicket towards the Somerset Stand boundary.
 Two fielders converged as they approached the ball’s landing point.
 Both stopped, and the ball, always carrying just that little bit too far for either fielder’s comfort, landed about a foot over the rope.
 Perhaps, if one fielder had called, the catch might have been taken, but the space to jump over the boundary rope and throw the ball back is very constricted there.

 In Elgar’s next over Gregory stamped his mark on the remains of the game.
-In successive balls he drove Elgar onto the balcony of the Colin Atkinson Pavilion and onto the roof of the Sir Ian Botham Stand where the ball, as it seems to do when the ball is struck there, ran some considerable way horizontally along the roof perhaps revealing something of the kinetic energy carried by a cricket ball struck so hard.
+In successive balls he drove Elgar onto the balcony of the Colin Atkinson Pavilion and onto the roof of the Sir Ian Botham Stand where the ball, as it sometimes does when the ball is struck there, ran some considerable way horizontally along the roof perhaps revealing something of the kinetic energy carried by a cricket ball struck so hard.
 The strokes had the crowd roaring and applauding in that crescendo of noise released by a crowd when a stroke, or a wicket, marks the point where a match finally tips and tension metamorphoses into anticipation of victory.

 The victory came in an over from Mckerr, who had kept coming for Surrey and taken three wickets, when Bartlett pulled him to the Ondaatje boundary for four to release prolonged applause for his maiden white ball fifty.
 It seems unlikely it will be his last, for he seems to grow as a player with almost every innings.
 He celebrated with another four pulled fine to the Colin Atkinson boundary, rotated the strike to Gregory who finished the match with his fourth six driven to Gimblett’s Hill to release a cheer of joy at the victory and relief at the manner of it after the disappointments of the previous week.

 The cloud, providing as good a covering of the sky as the summer blankets did for the knees of some spectators, was causing day to fade into night.
 The floodlights, on since the innings break, and clearly casting shadows by the time of day that Championship cricket would have been drawing to a close, suddenly erupted into a mad whirligig of swirling light which drew racing patterns, as if of relief, on the outfield.
 The Quantocks, in all their spring glory, had never seen its like at the end of a cricket match.
-They had too, seen a comprehensive and professional Somerset victory, made up of a variety of contributions from across the team to match the variety of the fields which make up the glory that is the backdrop to every Somerset victory.
+They had too, seen a comprehensive and professional Somerset victory, made up of a variety of contributions from across the team to match the variety of the fields which make up the glory that is the backdrop to every Somerset victory at Taunton.
 Result.
 Surrey 289 for 9 (50 overs) (D. Elgar 64 (77 balls), B.T.
 Foakes 46 (47), R.S.
 Patel 41* (32), J. Overton 4-64 (econ 7.11), C. Overton 3-48 (4.80).
 Somerset 292 for 5 (45.4/50 overs) (J.C.
 Hildreth 93 (89), G.A.
 Bartlett 57* (52), T. Banton 53 (61), C. McKerr 3-56 (5.79).
 Somerset won by five wickets.
 Somerset 2 points.
 Surrey 0 points.